-A first episode of acute rheumatic fever (ARF) can occur at any age but occurs most often between 5 yr and 15 yr, which are the peak years of age for streptococcal pharyngitis.
-ARF is uncommon before 3 yr and after 21 yr.
+A first episode of acute rheumatic fever (ARF) can occur at any age but occurs most often between 5 years and 15 years of age, which are the peak years of age for streptococcal pharyngitis Tonsillopharyngitis Sore throat is pain in the posterior pharynx that occurs with or without swallowing.
+Pain can be severe; many patients refuse oral intake.
+Sore throat results from infection; the most common... read more .
+ARF is uncommon before 3 years and after 21 years.
 However, preceding symptomatic pharyngitis is recognized in only about two thirds of patients with ARF.

 Worldwide, incidence is 19/100,000 (range, 5 to 51/100,000), with lowest rates (< 10/100,000) in North America and Western Europe and highest rates (> 10/100,000) in Eastern Europe, the Middle East, Asia, Africa, Australia, and New Zealand.
 The attack rate (percentage of patients with untreated group A streptococcal pharyngitis who develop ARF) varies from < 1.0 to 3.0%.
 Higher attack rates occur with certain streptococcal M protein serotypes and a stronger host immune response (likely resulting from as-yet-uncharacterized genetic tendencies).

-The prevalence of chronic rheumatic heart disease is uncertain because criteria are not standardized and autopsy is not done routinely, but it is estimated that worldwide there are ≥ 15 million patients with rheumatic heart disease, resulting in about 200,000 deaths annually.
+The prevalence of chronic rheumatic heart disease is uncertain because criteria are not standardized and autopsy is not done routinely, but it is estimated that worldwide there are ≥ 33 million patients with rheumatic heart disease, resulting in about 300,000 deaths annually (1 General references Rheumatic fever is a nonsuppurative, acute inflammatory complication of group A streptococcal pharyngeal infection, causing combinations of arthritis, carditis, subcutaneous nodules, erythema... read more , 2 General references Rheumatic fever is a nonsuppurative, acute inflammatory complication of group A streptococcal pharyngeal infection, causing combinations of arthritis, carditis, subcutaneous nodules, erythema... read more ).

 Group A streptococcal (GAS) pharyngitis is the etiologic precursor of acute rheumatic fever, but host and environmental factors are important.
 GAS M proteins share epitopes (antigenic-determinant sites that are recognized by antibodies) with proteins found in synovium, heart muscle, and heart valve, suggesting that molecular mimicry by GAS antigens from rheumatogenic strains contributes to the arthritis, carditis, and valvular damage.
 Genetic host risk factors include the D8/17 B-cell antigen and certain class II histocompatibility antigens.
 Undernutrition, overcrowding, and lower socioeconomic status predispose to streptococcal infections and subsequent episodes of rheumatic fever.

-Remarkably, although GAS infections of both the pharynx and of other areas of the body (skin and soft-tissue structures, bones or joints, lungs, and bloodstream) may cause poststreptococcal glomerulonephritis, nonpharyngitis GAS infections do not lead to ARF.
+Remarkably, although GAS infections of both the pharynx and of other areas of the body (skin and soft-tissue structures, bones or joints, lungs, and bloodstream) may cause poststreptococcal glomerulonephritis Postinfectious Glomerulonephritis (PIGN) Postinfectious glomerulonephritis occurs after infection, usually with a nephritogenic strain of group A beta-hemolytic streptococcus.
+Diagnosis is suggested by history and urinalysis and confirmed... read more , nonpharyngitis GAS infections do not lead to ARF.
 The reason for this distinct difference in complications resulting from infection by the same organism is not well understood.

-The joints, heart, skin, and CNS are most often affected.
+The joints, heart, skin, and central nervous system (CNS) are most often affected.
 Pathology varies by site.

 Joint involvement manifests as nonspecific synovial inflammation, which if biopsied sometimes shows small foci resembling Aschoff bodies (granulomatous collections of leukocytes, myocytes, and interstitial collagen).
 Unlike the cardiac findings, however, the abnormalities of the joints are not chronic and do not leave scarring or residual abnormalities ("ARF licks the joints but bites the heart").